Psilocybe Cyanescens to Psilocybe Azurescens

 Azurescens are a rare breed of magic mushroom and are generally only found on the West coast of the U.S. from Southern California to Northern Washington, with most clustering on or near the Columbia River delta in Oregon.
 The reason for their sparsity is that they prefer to grow in soils that are sandy in composition and will clump together in or around dunes or sea grasses and are often to be found on rotting or decaying wood.

-Fairly easily cultivated, Psilocybe Azurescens require a wood and lignin based substrate be grown indoors before being spawned outdoors.
+Fairly easily cultivated, the mycelium of Psilocybe Azurescens can be grown from spore sample by using a wood and lignin based substrate for indoor growth before being spawned outdoors.

 These are powerful mushrooms!
 Azurescens have some of the highest levels of psilocybin in the Magic Mushroom family.
 This makes them three times more powerful than Cubensis like b+ or Golden Teachers.
 A single gram is often enough to experience an intense trip due to the high level of psychoactive compounds.
 Best to take this species of Psilocybe in moderation.